Fri September 04 2009 — e-mail Manfred — Follow me on Twitter — Facebook

 London Timbuktu on Choclate.

-Kind of get us finally out of Guinea, into Bamako, meet Andy and his biofuel/choclatediesel truck team, dance away with a crowd of 7000 on the galleries of the Bamako stadium to Tiken Jah Fakoly in the midst of the post Tabaski, pre Christmas, pre New Year silly season, people freaked out.
+Kind of get us finally out of Guinea, into Bamako, meet Andy and his biofuel / chocolate diesel truck team, dance away with a crowd of 7000 on the galleries of the Bamako stadium to Tiken Jah Fakoly in the midst of the post Tabaski, pre Christmas, pre New Year silly season, people freaked out.
 I follow Andy to Mopti on 24th of Dec to get completely plastered in a nightclub between Sevare and Mopti, spend more time in Mopti, while Andy heads to Tombouctou and returns from Timbuktu (they pledged they could do London to Timbuktu on fuel made of chocolate), I even find time to play my Ovation guitar, and get drawn into David Lambkin's (wiki) Hanging Tree novel about Africa, ancestors, witchcraft, woodoisme and quantum physics.
 In the end I even like Mopti with its hasslers, before eventually leaving with Andy to Bandiagara cross those cliffs of Bandiagara at Kanikombole, those famous falaise Dogon that although already a while in West Africa and Mali in particular I never managed to see, and again not wander along, as we continue to Ouagadougou.
 Ouaga from 30th of Dec to 3rd of Jan.

 Ouagadougou remains largely unexplored, - and it does not matter, New Year's eve comes, still too lazy to make an attempt to visit bars and clubs Ouaga is famous for.
 I frankly don't even know why I am here.
 We have contemplated spending Christmas in Ghana on the beach or at least New Year, body surfing.
 I have had the plan to stay on for the African Cup of Nations.